iNEXT.3D

 sample size.

-Sample completeness curve (type = 2
+Sample completeness curve (type = 2): This curve

 plots the sample coverage with respect to sample size.

-Coverage-based R/E curve (type = 3
+Coverage-based R/E curve (type = 3): This curve

 plots the diversity estimates with confidence intervals as a function of